What is the Washington Integrated Care Assessment (WA-ICA)?

 The WA-ICA includes two companion tools, one tailored to primary care and one tailored to behavioral health (mental health and substance use disorder) settings.
 The tools will help providers track, measure, and advance their clinical integration progress across a set of domains.
 These domains include:

 - Screening, referral to care, and follow up

 - Ongoing care management

 - A multi-disciplinary team (including patients) with dedicated time

 - Linkages to community and social services

-The Integration Assessment Workgroup, a collaboration of ACHs, MCOs, and HCA, have been working together since July 2020 to identify the WA-ICA and create an implementation plan.
-HealthierHere, the ACH for King County has been contracted to provide backbone support for the statewide implementation.
+The Integration Assessment Workgroup, a collaboration of ACHs, MCOs, and HCA, worked together to identify the WA-ICA and create an implementation plan.

 The following organizations support the Washington Integrated Care Assessment (WA-ICA):

 The WA-ICA is designed for outpatient primary care and behavioral health sites (including SUD providers).
-If your site primarily provides primary care (physical health or medical) services, you will be invited to complete the primary care version of the assessment.
-If your site primarily provides behavioral health (mental health and/or SUD) services, you will be invited to complete the behavioral health version of the assessment.
-If you have any questions or concerns about the version of the assessment you receive, please reach out to the WA-ICA team at firstname.lastname@example.org.
+If your site primarily provides primary care (physical health or medical) services, consider using the primary care version of the assessment.
+If your site primarily provides behavioral health (mental health and/or SUD) services, consider using the behavioral health version of the assessment.

 It should take your care team approximately 3-4 hours in total to complete (including assessment team discussion).
 It is meant to be completed as an interdisciplinary team.
 For more detail about how to approach the assessment please look at our FAQ and other supporting materials on the appropriate 'guidance' page for your site.